rbutils/dbip_util/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+If you need to trigger a release manually, run `bin/dbiputil-refresh` and then `bundle exec rake release`.
+This will create a git tag for the version, push commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing